gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 ##### Notion of context

 So what's the big difference between considering the Git branches **individually** or **collectively**?
-A branch, as the `git log` command shows, is composed by **all** the commits from its very top down to the repository's _initial commit_.
+A branch, as the `git log` command shows, is composed by **all** the commits from its very top, down to the repository's _initial commit_.
 It is a whole single sequence of commits.
 That's why, when considered individually, the _fat tree representation_ is the one that works best.

 When you add a **second branch** to the scenario, however, something amazing happens.
 Instead of getting _two_ distinct sequences of commits, you get **three** of them:

-1. all the commits that are unique to the **first** branch
+1. all the commits which are unique to the **first** branch
 1. all the commits which are unique to the **second** branch
-1. all the commits **both branches have in common**
+1. all the commits that **both branches have in common**

-Much as like people in a team, often when you consider a branch among other branches, you are interested in what that branch has which is _unique_.
+Much as like people in a team, often when you consider a branch among other branches you are interested in what that branch has which is _unique_.
 However, what makes a branch unique is not enough to define it entirely.
 A person is not only what makes her unique, but also everything she shares with others: it's **culture**.
 A branch is not only what makes it unique, but also what it shares with other branches: its **context**.

 And exactly as with people, you won't get the best from what makes a branch unique unless you understand in which context it is evolving.
 ![The definition of the context for a feature branch.](../../../../../images/gardening_with_git/feature-context.png)